-- Example 2: In crop year 2017, a producer in County A tills 4 acres of native sod and plants winter wheat.
-The producer tills an additional 2 acres of native sod in the spring and plants corn.
-Since the de minimus acreage exemption was exceeded during the crop year, all acres are subject to the reduction in benefit, including the retroactive reduction in benefits to fall wheat. - (3) until the native sod acreage has four crop years (insurance years for WFRP) of planting; - (4) regardless of whether the acreage is later transferred to a different person during the first four crop years (insurance years for WFRP) of planting; and - (5) for the following insurance plans: - (a) ARPI Policy Annual Crops; - (b) CCIP Annual Crops; - (c) Rainfall Index (RI) Plan Annual Forage; - (d) Supplemental Coverage Option Endorsement; and - (e) WFRP Policy Annual Crops.
+- Example 2: In crop year 2017, a producer in County A tills four acres of native sod and plants winter wheat.
+The producer tills an additional two acres of native sod in the spring and plants corn.
+Since the producer exceeded five native sod acres during the crop year, all acres are subject to the reduction in benefits, including the retroactive reduction in benefits to fall wheat. - (3) until the native sod acreage has four crop years (insurance years for WFRP) of planting; - (4) regardless of whether the acreage is later transferred to a different person during the first four crop years (insurance years for WFRP) of planting; and

+- (5) for the following insurance plans:

+- (a) ARPI Policy Annual Crops;

+- (b) CCIP Annual Crops;

+- (c) Rainfall Index (RI) Plan Annual Forage;

+- (d) Supplemental Coverage Option Endorsement; and

+- (e) WFRP Policy Annual Crops.